mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DivergenceAtPoint.png" alt="drawing" width="500"/></center>

 Finally, we come back to the Laplacian.
 Given a continuous, multivariate function $$f$$, the Laplacian is now simply the divergence of $$f$$'s gradient.
-This is depicted in the figure below:

 In the figure below, we have a 2-variate function $$f$$ (top), with its gradient vector field depicted in the bottom left.
 As you can see, the vectors point in the direction where $$f$$ is increasingly most steeply at any given point.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/LaplacianExample.png" alt="drawing" width="500"/></center>